pantheon-systems/documentation/source/content/php-versions.md

 </TabList>

-### Configure Your PHP Version on a Multidev
+### Multidev PHP Configuration

-The PHP version changes automatically when you modify the `pantheon.yml` file of a site with a pre-existing Multidev.
+PHP version changes (and other configuration changes) are automatically detected when you modify the `pantheon.yml` file of a site with a pre-existing Multidev.
 A PHP version change will not appear in a Multidev created after your `pantheon.yml` changes.

 #### Change the PHP Version on an Existing Multidev

-Follow the steps to [Configure Your PHP Version](#configure-your-php-version).Your Multidev PHP version will automatically update to match the `pantheon.yml` file.
+Follow the steps to [Configure Your PHP Version](#configure-your-php-version).
+Your Multidev PHP version will automatically detect and apply the change made to the `pantheon.yml` file.

 #### Change the PHP Version on a New Multidev

-You must make an additional modification to your pantheon.yml file to initiate the PHP version update in your Multidev if you created a new branch and added a Multidev after configuring  your PHP version in the pantheon.yml file.
+You must make an additional modification to your `pantheon.yml` file to initiate the PHP version update in your Multidev if you created a new branch and added a Multidev after configuring your PHP version in the `pantheon.yml` file.

 1. Navigate to [your `pantheon.yml` file](#configure-your-php-version).